oldschoolgg/obdocs/minions.md

  Some bosses have requirements, like Quest points or gear, refer to [Boss and monster requirements](https://www.oldschool.gg/oldschoolbot/minions?Boss%20and%20monster%20requirements) for more information.

  You can view your minions' killcounts using `+m kc`.

+#### Group Bossing

+Some bosses are able to be killed in groups, these bosses currently are: All four GWD bosses, and Corp - more bosses are planned to be added.
+To do group bossing, you create a party, there are two kinds of parties: invite-only and mass.
+Invite only parties are for you to invite select people on your trip and mass parties can be joined by anyone.
+Parties have a leader, who is the person who created the party (ran the command).

+Note that, similar to ingame, even if you have a very big group of people in a party killing a boss, you're still limited by that bosses respawn time, although the kills can get very very fast if you have lots of people.

+Loot is rolled out completely randomly, for example if your party is doing 5 kills, it will give each kill loot to a random party member, the same person can be given loot multiple times, or none at all if unlucky.

+Currently, boosts do not apply to group boss trips, however this will be added in the future.

+##### Invite-only group bossing
+Example of invite-only group bossing party: `+groupkill party corp @Magnaboy @Alexsuperfly @Crow653` - this would make an invite-only party, that only those 3 people can join.
+Note that, the leader (the person who is running the command) doesn't have to add themselves to the list, they're always included automatically.

+After, each user will have to confirm they want to join by clicking on the "join" reaction.
+The trip will start when all users have confirmed, or if the party leader has clicked the "start" reaction to start early.

+##### Mass bossing
+Example of a mass bossing party: `+groupkill mass corp` - this would make a mass party, that ANYONE can join.
+The trip will start after 2 minutes automatically, or when the party leader clicks the "start" reaction.

 ## Agility